jhamrick/nbgrader-demo/README.md

     nbgrader release ps1

-You should now be able to fetch and submit assignments from the notebook list, under the "Assignments" tab.
+You should now be able to fetch, edit, and submit assignments from the notebook list, under the "Assignments" tab.
 Once you have submitted an assignment, you can collect it (from the `instructor` directory) with:

     nbgrader collect ps1